shawnyu5/gh-ac/README.md

 - `gh ac <commit|force> -w <WORKFLOW_NAME>` - specify the workflow name to search for.
 This is not case sensitive.
   - if there are currently staged changes, warn user before proceeding
 - `gh ac config --hostname` to get a custom hostname (for Github enterprise)
+- `gh ac <command> -v` - configure logging level.
+More time the flag is specified, the more granular the logging